 About Fairuse Akter

-I have a brief wildlife conservation experience at Creative Conservation Alliance on Western Hoolock Gibbon and a few other wild animals.
-Besides, I am undertaking training on snake rescue and other wildlife management from Save Wildlife and Nature (SWAN).
-I am also working as an Associate Trainer at Mekateam, a game-based pedagogy where I provide trainings on basic climate literacy and biodiversity conservation to youth.
-Moreover, I synthesize and express my understanding of biodiversity and natural world through my initiative, 'Toru.'
+An explorer and an aspirant biodiversity conservation researcher.
+I seek to delve deeper into the study of the human-nature nexus and strive to foster more harmonious coexistence.
+I have gained brief experience in wildlife conservation at the Creative Conservation Alliance, working with Western Hoolock Gibbons and a few other wild animals.
+I am also working as an Associate Trainer at Mekateam, a game-based pedagogy where I provide training on basic climate literacy and biodiversity conservation to youth.
+Moreover, I synthesize and express my understanding of biodiversity and the natural world through my initiative, 'Toru.'
+Currently, I am undertaking research on Asian Elephants addressing the human-elephant conflict in Bangladesh.

 Which category below best describes the type of organisation you currently work for/or run?